ironbar/arc25/docs/05_Solution_Summary.md

    but trainings collapse.
 8. Experimented with prediction refinement, but BARC model does not seem to have that capability that allows techniques like AlphaEvolve with frontier models.
+9. I have tried to make search and learn more hardware efficient by grouping the tasks (instead of training on each task independently) but I wasn't able to find a good configuration.
+Each evaluation takes 3 days on a single GPU, so iteration was very slow.

 Now I'm trying to:

-- Solve RL training collapse so I can train for longer
+- Solve RL training collapse so I can train for longer.
+Hoping that training on huge datasets helps.
-- Try to make the search and learn script more hardware efficient